 - Click on Apps > macOS > macOS apps

-- Select Ignore app version = Yes If you want to app to be Installed when its not found on the target device.
-If the app is already there but the version number is different, it will be ignored and app will not be deployed.
+- Select Ignore app version = Yes If you want to app to be Installed when it’s not found on the target device.
+If the app is already there but the version number is different, it will be ignored and the app will not be deployed.

-- Select Ignore app version = No If you want to app to be Installed when its not found on the target device or the app version you are deploying is different than the one already Installed on the target device.
+- Select Ignore app version = No If you want to app to be Installed when it is not found on the target device or the app version you are deploying is different than the one already installed on the target device.

 defaults read /Applications/WhatsApp.app/Contents/Info CFBundleIdentifier